Taking advantage of low interest rates

 a light on areas where money is wasted or being spent

 on things that aren't really important.
 Think about what

 luxuries you might be prepared to give up so you can afford your

 home loan repayments.
-Our budget planner can help you.

 Take on a second job